Beebe Healthcare: Services

-Beebe Medical Center has 210 beds, offering inpatient services such as a birthing room, heart surgery, and cancer services, in addition to several outpatient services.
+Beebe Medical Center offers inpatient services such as a birthing room, heart surgery, and cancer services, in addition to several outpatient services.
 The hospital has a 24-hour emergency department with a Level III trauma center.

-Other locations
+Locations

 In addition to Beebe Medical Center in Lewes, Beebe Healthcare operates outpatient facilities in Rehoboth Beach, Milton, Georgetown, Long Neck, Millsboro, and Millville.